mpchadwick/mpchadwick.github.io/_posts/2017-10-30-magento-1-config-cache-stampeding-race-condition.md

 Under high throughput, the same pattern repeats itself ad nauseam with Request C, Request D, Request E and so on.

-While the race condition is not ideal, the reason the real problem is the cache stampeding it causes.
+While the race condition is not ideal, the real problem is the cache stampeding it causes.
 This happens because `Mage_Core_Model_Config::saveCache()` clears the config cache before it saves...

 ```php?start_inline=1
 $this->removeCache();